 - Running: Top baserunning speed of ≥ 21 mph

-Mike Trout was one of the eight players mentioned in this article who can successfully say they were able to meet the requirements for of these stats at least three times within a six month period.
+Mike Trout was one of the eight players mentioned in this article who can successfully say they were able to meet the requirements for these stats at least three times within a six-month period.
 Quite impressive!

 6 Tool Baseball Player